apache/click/click/README.txt

 Build Information
 =================

-Click is built using the J2SE 1.4.2 and Ant 1.6.5.
+Click is built using the J2SE 1.5.0 and Apache Ant

 The Ant build.xml and build.properties files are located in the build directory.